dilettant/thepublicoffice/museumofarchitecture/index.md

 ishome: true
 title: Welcome
+intro: "Are you working or studying at home, in cafes or libraries?
+Do you long for a workplace and community where you can work side by side with others?
+An open and free site to share ideas, have meetings and support each other at work?"
 filedate: ''
 repo: ''
 ref: index
 permalink: index.html
 ---

-*Are you working or studying at home, in cafes or libraries?
-Do you long for a workplace and community where you can work side by side with others?
-An open and free site to share ideas, have meetings and support each other at work?*

 Welcome to bring your work to the temporary public office at the Swedish Museum of Architecture in Stockholm.